- 1 What is Global search?

-Moodle 3.1 supports Solr server from 4.0 onwards, although you can only use the Solr schema setup script that we provide with Moodle from Solr 5.
-The latest Solr 5 available version is the recommended one; the same will apply to Solr 6 once it is released.
-Solr 7 is not currently supported as the field type 'int' has been removed.
+Moodle 3.3 supports Solr server from 4.0 onwards, although you can only use the Solr schema setup script that we provide with Moodle from Solr 5.
+The latest Solr 5 available version is the recommended one; the same apply to Solr 6. latest stable Solr 7 is not currently supported as the field type 'int' has been removed.

 Note that for medium/large sites you may need to increase maxBooleanClauses setting.
 In [http://tracker.moodle.org/browse/MDL-54992 MDL-54992] we are working on an alternative way to query the server.